-- L Our help is in the name of the Lord, - C who made heaven and earth.
+- L In the name of the Father and the Son and of the Holy Spirit. - C Amen. - L Our help is in the name of the Lord, - C who made heaven and earth.
 (Psalm 124:8) - L Who can discern his errors?
 Forgive my hidden faults. - C Keep your servant also from willful sins; may they not rule over me.
-(Psalm 19:12, 13) - L If You, O Lord, kept a record of sins, O Lord who could stand? - C But with You there is forgiveness; therefore You are feared.
-(Psalm 130:3-4) - Let us, confess before God that we have sinned in thought, word, and deed, and as His people let us take refuge in His infinite mercy seeking His grace for the sake of Christ, saying: - C God, be merciful to me, a sinner, forgive us our sins, and lead us to everlasting life.
+(Psalm 19:12, 13) - L If You, O Lord, kept a record of sins, O Lord who could stand? - But with You there is forgiveness; therefore You are feared.
+(Psalm 130:3-4) - Let us, confess before God that we have sinned in thought, word, and deed, and as His people let us take refuge in His infinite mercy seeking His grace for the sake of Christ, saying: - G God, be merciful to me, a sinner, forgive us our sins, and lead us to everlasting life.
 Amen.

+(Luke 18:13)

-(Luke 18:13) - L Almighty God, merciful Father, in Your holy Church, You daily and richly forgive us our sins and grant us new life through Your Spirit.
+- L Almighty God, merciful Father, in Your holy Church, You daily and richly forgive us our sins and grant us new life through Your Spirit.
 Be in our midst, enliven our faith, and graciously receive our prayer and praise; through Your Son, Jesus Christ, our Lord. - C Amen.